jdumas/mma/README.md

 ## Other Projects

 - [TopOpt_in_PETSc](https://github.com/topopt/TopOpt_in_PETSc): Multi-processor implementation of MMA using MPI and PETCs.
-- [NLopt](https://nlopt.readthedocs.io/en/latest/): Open-source library for nonlinear optimization with various bindings in different languages.
+- [NLopt](https://nlopt.readthedocs.io/en/latest/): Open-source library for nonlinear optimization with bindings in different languages.
 Contains a different implementation of GCMMA.

 ## References